How Unicount accounting service works

 It is easy to order annual accounts from your Client Dashboard.
 You only pay the minimum fee at the start and then we look in to see the actual scope of the work.
 Once the scope is established and agreed we charge the additional fees before commencing and preparing your accounts.

-Some of our clients have asked if they could submit their annual accounts themselves if their companies have been dormant and no sales revenue was generated in the previous financial year.
+Some of our virtual office clients have asked if they could submit their annual accounts themselves if their companies have been dormant and no sales revenue was generated in the previous financial year.
 Technically it is possible via the e-Business Register.
 Unicount generally does not recommend it if you are not familiar with Estonian GAAP (Generally Accepted Accounting Principles) and want to record any items such as expenses, assets, or liabilities even if your company generated no sales.

 What software does Unicount use for the accounting service?